Tag

 Asakusa is better if you want a stronger contrast between old Tokyo and ridiculous tourist activity.
 It is a fun mismatch.
 You get a more traditional backdrop, then roll through it in a tiny kart wearing a costume.
 Very normal.

-For this style of route, the original article linked to this Asakusa option on Klook.
+For this style of route, try this Asakusa option on Klook.

 Group Street Go-Karting in the streets of Asakusa, Tokyo